Price Discrimination in International Airline Markets: Model

 where $\Omega_{t+1}$ represents the set of reachable states in period $t+1$ given $\omega_{t}$ and $\chi_{t}$.
 The expectation, $\mathbb{E}_{t}$, is over realizations from the demand process ($\Psi_{t}$) from period $t$ to the date of departure $T$.
 In period $T$, optimal prices maximize

-because the firm no longer faces any inter-temporal tradeoffs.\footnote{ For model tractability, we assume that passengers cannot strategically time their purchases.
-So, their arrival times and their purchase times are the same and do not depend on the price path.
-This assumption is also used by \cite{Williams2020} to model dynamic pricing. \cite{BoardSkrzypacz2016} allow consumers to be strategic under an additional assumption that the seller has full commitment and chooses its supply function only once, in the first period.
-In the airline industry, however, the assumption that airlines choose their fares only once at the beginning is too strong.} The dynamic programming that characterizes an airline's problem is useful for identifying the airline's tradeoffs and identifying useful sources of variation in our data.\footnote{ Although we focus only on one flight, an airline may also consider future flights.
-In the latter, fares across different flights can be interlinked.
-We conjecture that we can then approximate an airline's pricing problem with a non-zero continuation value in the last period.
-However, to estimate such a model, the SIAT survey data is insufficient because we would need to sample every flight sufficiently many times. }
+because the firm no longer faces any inter-temporal trade-offs.
+We assume that passengers are short-lived for model tractability and cannot strategically time their purchases.
+So, the time they arrive at the marketplace and the time they purchase their tickets are the same and do not depend on the price path.\footnote{\cite{LiGranadosNetessine2014} use an instrumental variables strategy to study the strategic behavior of passengers and infer that between 5\% and 20\% of passengers wait to purchase in a sample of domestic markets, with the share decreasing in the market distance.
+We expect the share to be small in our context because we study international long-haul markets.} \cite{BoardSkrzypacz2016} allow consumers to be strategic under an additional assumption that the seller has a full commitment and chooses its supply function only once, in the first period.
+However, the assumption that airlines choose their fares only once at the beginning is too strong in the airline industry.
+The dynamic programming that characterizes an airline's problem helps us understand the shadow cost of an unsold seat.\footnote{Throughout the paper, we focus on only one flight and do not consider substitution across future flights.}

 The optimal pricing strategy includes both inter-temporal and intra-temporal price discrimination.
-First, given the limited capacity, the airline must weigh allocating a seat to a passenger today versus a passenger tomorrow, who may have a higher mean willingness-to-pay because the fraction of for-business passengers increases as it gets closer to the flight date.
-This decision is difficult because both the volume ($\lambda_{t}$) and composition ($\theta_{t}$) of demand changes as the date of departure nears.
+First, given the limited capacity, the airline must weigh allocating a seat to a passenger today versus a passenger tomorrow, who may have a higher mean willingness-to-pay because the fraction of business passengers increases as it gets closer to the flight date.
+This decision is difficult because both the volume ($\lambda_{t}$) and composition ($\theta_{t}$) of demand change as the date of departure nears.
 Thus, the good's perishable nature does not necessarily generate declining price paths like \cite{Sweeting2010}.
-Simultaneously, every period, the airline must allocate passengers across the two cabins by choosing $\chi_t$ such that the price and supply restriction-induced selection into cabins is optimal.
+Simultaneously, the airline must allocate passengers across the two cabins every period by choosing $\chi_t$ so that the price and supply restriction-induced selection into cabins is optimal.